Lewis Merrill: York County, South Carolina

-One reason his appointment was held up in the Senate was because he was not highly regarded by his peers in the Seventh Cavalry.
+One reason his appointment was held up in the Senate was that his peers did not highly regard him in the Seventh Cavalry.
 Major Marcus Reno labeled Merrill as a "notorious coward and shirk."
 Captain Frederick Benteen, who disliked Reno, commented, "Poor a soldier as Reno was, he was a long way ahead of Merrill," whom he also labeled a "chump."
-Finally Merrill was accused of accepting cash rewards from a Carpetbagger government for the Ku Klux Klan members his command captured and of accepting a bribe while acting as a judge advocate in a court-martial.
+Finally, Merrill was accused of accepting cash rewards from a Carpetbagger government for the Ku Klux Klan members his command captured and of accepting a bribe while acting as a judge advocate in a court-martial.

+On February 27, 1890, Merrill was made a brevet brigadier general of the United States Army for his gallant service with the 7th Cavalry during the Battle of Canyon Creek, Montana, in September 1877.

+Merrill died in Philadelphia, Pennsylvania, on February 27, 1896.
 He is buried in Arlington National Cemetery.

 In popular culture

 In March 2016, Amazon acquired the distribution rights to Joseph Gordon-Levitt’s K Troop that is about Merrill's command in York County, South Carolina.
 A release date and other details are unknown at this time.